isaac-sim/IsaacLabEvalTasks/README.md

 tasks.
 The ordered sets of joints observed in simulation ([i.e. robot states from Isaac Lab](scripts/config/gr1/state_joint_space.yaml)) and commanded in simulation ([i.e. robot actions from Isaac Lab](scripts/config/gr1/action_joint_space.yaml)) are included.
 During policy post training and inference, only non-mimic joints in the upper body, i.e. arms and hands, are captured by the policy's observations and predictions.
 The ordered set of joints observed and commanded in policy ([i.e. robot joints from GR00T N1](scripts/config/gr00t/gr00t_joint_space.yaml)) are specified for data conversion remapping.

 GR00T-Lerobot schema also requires [additional metadata](https://github.com/NVIDIA/Isaac-GR00T/blob/main/getting_started/LeRobot_compatible_data_schema.md#meta).
 We include them ([info.json](scripts/config/gr00t/info.json), [modality.json](scripts/config/gr00t/info.json)) as templates to facilitate conversion.
 If you are working with other embodiments and data configurations, please modify them accordingly.

+The `TASK_INDEX` is associated with the pre-defined task description in [`Gr00tN1DatasetConfig`](scripts/config/args.py) class, where 1 is reserved for data validity check, following GR00T-N1 guidelines.
+You may want to add other indices for your self-defined task.

 If you are interested in leveraging this tool for other tasks, please change the task metadata in `EvalTaskConfig' defined in the [configuration](scripts/config/args.py).
 More manipulation tasks are coming soon!